Submitting the Common App: Your 6-Step Checklist

 1) Convert your application to PDF form.

-You’re going to proceed to the section that says “Review and Submit – Common App.”
-Don’t sweat—it’s ok to click here: your application cannot actually send until you pay the application fee.
+Once inside, find the section that says “Review and Submit – Common App.”
+Don’t sweat—it’s not a big deal to click this button: your application cannot actually get sent until you pay the application fee.
 For now, though, we need to revisit your application as a whole.
-There should be a place to “Review and Submit.”
-Click on it, and it will take you to a PDF version of your ENTIRE APPLICATION to that school.
+Click on “Review and Submit,” and it will take you to a PDF version of your ENTIRE APPLICATION to that school.

 2) Check the PDF for accuracy.

 Now that you’re looking at a PDF version of your app, read over all the information, including the basics.
-Yes, this will be about the 101st time you’re reviewing this stuff, but something about seeing the application differently—i.e. in the PDF view—can help you catch errors you didn’t notice on the first one hundred read-throughs.
+Yes, this will be about the hundredth time you’re reviewing this stuff, but something about seeing the application in a different format—i.e. in the PDF view—can help you catch errors you didn’t notice on the first 99 read-throughs.
 While you’re at it, make sure that your intended major for that college is correct, too.

 3) Do a thorough formatting audit.